wolberine/docs/markdown/reference/dash/api.md

 #### Clock.currentTime()

-Returns a formatted time string (hh:mm:ss).
+Returns a formatted time string (hh:mm:ss), where hh is the hours, mm is the minutes and ss is the seconds.
 If the clock has not beed adjusted, this will be the default Unix time plus the time lapse since the Dash is powered on.

 **Parameters:** None